 - time of the incident

-- whether fish are dead or merely affected
+- whether fish are dead, or alive but affected

 - approximate number of dead fish and whether they are fresh or decomposing

 - condition of the waterway (flow, colour, odour, etc).